Photo content credit: Sneaky Pete

 Otto, Taylor, and Blood on the Floor

-Otto (Gerety) is Pete’s grandfather and at the office of his bail bond business – there was a murder and Otto sat in shock while there was a pool of blood on the floor.
+Otto (Gerety) is Pete’s grandfather and at the office of his bail-bond business – there was a murder and Otto sat in shock while there was a pool of blood on the floor.
 It was a time in the series when Taylor (McRae) warmed to us.
 Taylor, Pete’s cousin, is a police officer in their small town and throughout the series he reminded me of an annoying former boyfriend: Big dude, always horsing around, and with a medium IQ.
-But then Taylor also had a temper, which was cleverly depicted as the quintessential ‘police officer hot head’ – you know, with the intoxicating power of the badge worn by a jock in uniform.
+Taylor also had a temper, which was cleverly depicted as the quintessential ‘police officer hot head’ – you know, with the intoxicating power that sometimes comes with a badge worn by a jock in uniform (no offense meant here).

 However, Taylor’s character went to a new level during the scene in Otto’s office.
 There was blood on the floor from the dead house painter hit man.
 Otto was in shock because his plan was foiled – and now a man was dead.
 The Indians took the body, but a pool of blood was on the floor.
-Otto’s fantastic acting came through again and seriously, he felt like my own relative.
-And then Taylor was calm and collected – up until this point he was a jokester, man of the law who was sleeping with an old fling (who was married).
-So when Taylor tells Otto he is going to the store to get supplies to clean the place up – we all felt a pause.
+Otto’s fantastic acting came through again and seriously, he felt like he could be our uncle.
+Taylor was calm and collected – up until this point he was a jokester, man of the law who was sleeping with an old fling (who was married).
+So when Taylor told Otto he was going to the store to get supplies to clean the place up – we felt a pause.
+Strength came through.
 Taylor’s character came to life as he supported Otto.
-(Taylor was not Hank from Breaking Bad…..
+(Taylor was not like the law enforcement characters from other shows – he was not Hank from Breaking Bad…..
 Taylor was no Javert.)

-The bloodshed in Season 1 flows in seamlessly and with literary undertones.
+The bloodshed in Season 1 flowed seamlessly with literary undertones.
 I don’t like bloodshed, but it fit in with the drama here.
-There is one scene where Pete’s grandmother Audrey (Martindale) washes her dirty hands, with a bloody wound on her forehead, and she wipes her hands off with a towel – just like that – washes up and continues on.
+There is one scene where Pete’s grandmother, Audrey (Martindale), washed her dirty hands, with a bloody wound on her forehead, she wiped her hands off with a towel – just like that – washed up and continued on.
 As we see Audrey rinsing at the sink – the water runs – and there is almost a Lady Macbeth vibe – and we can imagine a bit of blood going down the drain.

 Discussions with My Son